Jefferson Health – Abington Patient Centered Care Visitation

 - Patients with physical, intellectual, developmental disabilities and/or cognitive impairments: Two support persons every 24 hours.

-- End-of-life: The number of visitors will be determined by the care team after discussions with the immediate family.
+- End-of-life: Up to two visitors may visit at the same time, but visitors may switch throughout the days.
+Exceptions will be determined by the care team after discussions with the immediate family.

 - Inpatient Psychiatric Unit/Behavioral Health: Two visitors are permitted per patient and visiting hours will be limited to 11:30 a.m. to 12:30 p.m. and 6 p.m. to 7 p.m.

 Inpatient Guidelines – Visiting COVID-19 patients (or patients with COVID-19 symptoms)

 - To protect you and our patients, visitors are not allowed.
 However, our care teams will always compassionately consider the circumstances of each patient and are encouraged to adjust these guidelines – particularly for end-of-life situations.